Rangel Family Goldens

 3. Breed‑Specific Studies

-4. What Does Matter?
+4. What Does Matter

-In short: environment and training matter far more than a one‑time test.
+Environment and training matter far more than a one‑time test.

-Why I Stopped Temperament Testing
+Why I Don’t Use Temperament Testing in My Program

-I already spend all day with my puppies — I don’t need a formal test to know who needs extra support.
+I spend all day with my puppies — I don’t need a formal test to know who needs extra support.

 What You Can Expect From Your Puppy